 We offer a variety of easy-to-use gateway deployment options to make it easier to get started with 3scale without any edits to backend application code.
 Gateway deployment is the recommended option for most implementations.
 Gateway deployment options include:

-NGINX is an effective and high-performance gateway which communicates with 3scale to authenticate, authorize, and report on incoming calls.
-NGINX can be deployed on almost any infrastructure—cloud or on premise—and offers scalability and full control.
+Based on NGINX, this is an effective and high-performance gateway which communicates with 3scale to authenticate, authorize, and report on incoming calls.
+APICAST can be deployed on almost any infrastructure—cloud or on premise—and offers scalability and full control.

 Amazon API Gateway